tiqui-taqua80/teched2025-XP266/exercises/ex3/README.md

-# Exercise 3.1 - Create new Development Project in SAP Build
+# Exercise 3.1 - Create a new Development Project in SAP Build

 In this exercise, we will create...